-Scarcliffe Primary School already works to provide Early Help to families in the school community.
+Scarcliffe Primary School works to provide Early Help to families in the school community.
 In April 2019 we employed a Pastoral Officer from P4YP to support us to deliver Early Help to our families in both the home and the school setting.
+We use trained staff within our setting to run programmes to support children as part of our Early Help offer.
+We have staff in school who have received training for Anxiety Gremlins, Anger Gremlins, Positive Play and Mental Health.

-As part of our Early Help offer, the school uses the services of a counsellor who provides specialist support for children suffering from anxiety and other issues affecting their well-being.
+As part of our Early Help offer, the school uses a range of external services who provide specialist support for children suffering from a range of issues affecting their well-being.
+These external provides include: Educational psychologists, The Changing Lives Team, social care workers, the school nurse team, inclusion officers and CAMHS community officer.